-Introduction to College Studies Foundations of Reading & Writing Basic Mathematics Foundations of Computing
+Introduction to College Studies Introduction to Reading & Writing for College Foundations of Reading & Writing Basic Mathematics Foundations of Computing

 First Semester Seminar

 The First Semester Seminar course is an ideal choice for a first class at the college level.
 Two themes for this course are offered at CCV: Dimensions of Freedom and Dimensions of Work.